JOIN US OCTOBER 5, 2018 FOR

-On September 27, 2017, join the most influential decision-makers in the digital media industry at Digital Media Wire’s Annual Future of Television!
+On October 5, 2018, join the most influential decision-makers in the digital media industry at Digital Media Wire’s Annual Future of Television!
 Held at the inspirational Museum of Jewish Heritage situated on the tip of Manhattan, the Future of Television is the perfect place to network, do deals, and share ideas about the future of television, video, and connected entertainment!

 A 1-day event held as part of New York Media Festival’s (NYME) 2-day event series, the Future of Television is the leading event for senior representatives from television broadcasters, MCNs, digital studios, cable networks, digital distribution networks, brands, advertising firms, VCs, social networks, technology providers, analysts and press.
 Unlike some other industry events, the Future of Television focuses on bringing together the people who really matter to meet in a lively yet intimate environment that allows access and privacy to build and grow relationships and partnerships.

 The Future of Television features two tracks with fireside chats, roundtables, panels and presentations on digital game investment, creation, distribution, marketing and monetization, the event brings together many of the elite in the industry for top sessions and power networking.
 It’s not just the deals they make but people they meet and the long lasting relationships forged.
 If you are serious about the business of TV/Video entertainment, we invite you to join us at the Future of Television.

 Visionary presenters give their perspectives on the future of television followed by Q/A.

 This panel of industry leaders will discuss how video content will be made, distributed, marketed, consumed and monetized in the future.
 What are the key factors contributing to the continued growth of revenue?
 What developments are expected in the value-chain for content monetization?
 What areas are poised for the greatest growth?
 What innovations and business models will fuel growth in the marketplace?